MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

 \subsection{Wrap-Up}

 Altogether we have shown that given a tree $T$, we can compute a formula $\Psi$ that represents $T$ in linear time.
 This formula will be of logarithmic height.
 Especially we have shown that this formula satisfies the deletion invariant and that after any update to $T$, we can update $\Psi$ in logarithmic time to match the new tree in such a way that the deletion invariant is maintained.
+Theorem~\ref{thm:update} follows by the combination of Theorem~\ref{thm:construct}, Lemma~\ref{lem:insert-runtime}, Corollary~\ref{cor:delete-runtime}, Lemma~\ref{lem:delete}, and Lemma~\ref{lem:insert-deletionInvariant}.